 No one knows the right moment to decide on euthanasia.
-It is a very personal and difficult decision many pet owners face.
+It is a very personal and challenging decision many pet owners face.
 The answer is different for each person and each pet.

 Euthanasia becomes an option to consider based on the quality of life and evidence of progression of a disease.
 However, the pet owner must find peace in the decision and be ready to say that the time has come to say goodbye.
 Many conflicting emotions factor into the decision, including guilt, indecision, and grief.
-Furthermore, financial concerns may also need to be considered.
-For most pet owners, it is overwhelming.
+Furthermore, financial concerns will also need to be considered.
+For most pet owners, the situation is overwhelming.

 Home euthanasia for pets is an alternative to the traditional animal hospital procedure.
-It allows the pet to stay at home, perhaps on a favourite blanket, an owner’s bed, or in a special shady spot in the backyard.
-This avoids the added stress of traveling to a busy clinic under already difficult circumstances.
+It allows the pet to stay at home in their comfortable surroundings, perhaps on a favourite blanket, an owner’s bed, or in a special shady spot in the backyard.

 Can you please describe what the procedure is like?

 Once I arrive at your home, I will talk to your pet and offer a chewy or treat.
-A sedative is then given to relax your pet.
-This can then take 5-15 minutes to take effect.
-After your pet is heavily sedated, usually unable to lift their head, I will proceed with the intravenous injection of the euthanizing agent.
-This will act as an anesthetic overdose and quickly stop the heart from beating.
+A sedative is then given to relax your pet, and can then take 5-15 minutes to take effect.
+After your pet is heavily sedated, and usually unable to lift their head, I will proceed with the intravenous injection of the euthanizing agent.
+The medication will act as an anesthetic overdose and quickly stop the heart from beating.
 The process usually takes less than thirty seconds.
 I will then use my stethoscope to check the heart and confirm the euthanasia is complete.